 Job descriptions of any type of job can be prepared and submitted for execution under the Interactive Job Management facility.
-If a terminal user wants to know the status of his submitted jobs as well as the status of any other job in the system, the system will automatically provide this information at specified time intervals, and upon specific request.
+If a terminal user wants to know the status of his submitted jobs, the system will automatically provide this information at specified time intervals, and upon specific request.
 Reports in the spooling file can be inspected from a terminal and displayed on a screen or printed.
-Source programs in COBOL, RPG, and FORTRAN can be entered and edited.
+Source programs in COBOL, RPG, and FOR-TRAN can be entered and edited.
 Programs can be compiled, linked, and tested; any of the standard DPS 4 system control utilities can be used.